guerrinoservices/influencer-opportunity-finder/PRIVACY_POLICY.md

 6. Third-Party Platforms
 6.1 Platform Interactions

-The Extension interacts with third-party platforms (such as Amazon) only on pages you actively view.
+The Extension interacts with third-party platforms only on pages you actively view.
 These platforms are governed by their own privacy policies.

-The Extension does not impersonate users, bypass platform safeguards, or automatically submit actions or communications on a user’s behalf.
+The Extension does not impersonate users, bypass platform safeguards, or automatically submit actions or communications on a user's behalf.

 All analysis actions are initiated by the user through explicit interaction with the Extension.

 6.2 No Affiliation

-We are not affiliated with, endorsed by, or sponsored by Amazon or any other third-party platform.
+We are not affiliated with, endorsed by, or sponsored by any third-party platform.

 7. Your Rights and Choices